Steve Sanders has been riding to work year-round for 18 years, through sun, snow, ice, rain and sleet.

 He also rode through a year of chemotherapy 13 years ago, sometimes stopping every 1,000 feet just to gather strength.

 “The doctor said if it made me feel good, do it,” said Sanders, 59.
 “It was a way to kind of fight back, too.
 Not riding my bike would have been like giving in.
 I just wasn’t going to give in.

-Sanders is the alternative transportation manager at the U, but he has been bike commuting since he was a parking supervisor.
+Sanders is the alternative transportation manager at the U, but bike commuting isn’t a way for him to practice what he preaches, necessarily.
+He points out that he’s been bike commuting since he was a parking supervisor.

 By not paying to park a vehicle himself, he saves more than $1,200 each year.
 “And the health benefits are obvious to anybody,” he added.

 Sanders said he’s convinced that a single ride to work would convert anyone who has resisted.
 He has studded tires for his rides in the winter but says that otherwise he has no need for special clothing or equipment.
 The bike he uses most of the year is 40 years old.